Ford Mondeo Hybrid boot space & seating

 - 2MPG & CO2 emissionsThe Ford Mondeo Hybrid's economy and emissions are nothing special, but it does make some sense as a company car

-- 6Practicality & boot space - currently readingGood interior space for passengers, but the Ford Mondeo Hybrid's saloon body has some drawbacks
+- 6Boot space, seating & practicality - currently readingGood interior space for passengers, but the Ford Mondeo Hybrid's saloon body has some drawbacks